etingof/snmpsim/docs/source/documentation/simulation-with-variation-modules.rst

 Variation modules may be used for triggering events at other systems.
-For instance the *notification* module will send SNMP TRAP/INFORM SNMP messages to pre-configured SNMP Managers on SNMP SET request arrival to *snmpsimd.py*.
+For instance the *notification* module will send SNMP TRAP/INFORM SNMP messages to pre-configured SNMP Managers on SNMP SET request arrival to *snmpsim-command-responder*.

 Finally, variation module API let you develop your own code in Python to fulfill your special needs and use your variation module with stock